×

 The downside of this method is that it requires a lot of discipline and you often have to keep going without seeing significant changes.
 If you are someone who doesn’t need incentives to keep going, and you can keep focused on your long-term goal, this method could be for you.

-Based on this scenario, when you’re using the debt avalanche method, you would want to tackle debt two first because it has the highest interest rate.
+Based on this scenario, you would want to tackle Two first because it has the highest interest rate.

-This means that you will use the R170 extra cash you have available and add it to the minimum balance of debt two.
-Your new monthly installment for debt two will be R820.
-You will pay this until you have paid this debt in full and then move on to debt one.
+This means that you will use the R170 extra cash you have available and add it to the minimum balance of Two.
+Your new monthly installment for Two will be R820.
+You will pay this until you have paid this debt in full and then move on to One.

 Moku Tip: Did you know that store cards usually charge a higher interest rate compared to credit cards?
 Be careful of buying big purchases with your store cards as you could be paying more in the long-run.